swizard0/rust-simple-signal/README.md

 `cargo run --example readme_example`

 ## Building
-If you're using a nightly compiler, I suggest building with `cargo build --features nightly` to avoid the dependency to lazy_static.
-On stable and beta compilers `cargo build` will do.
+If you're using a nightly compiler, I suggest building with `cargo build --features nightly` to avoid the dependency on *lazy_static*.
+On stable and beta compilers, just run `cargo build`.